An Alternative Trajectory for Generative AI

 \subsection{Breaking the data wall: Synthetic curricula and ``textbooks''}

 To overcome the data wall and the threat of model collapse, DSS adopts a new paradigm for model training: \textit{Synthetic Curricula}.
-Rather than relying on the noisy, unstructured web, we can use KGs and high-performing teacher models to programmatically generate vast amounts of high-signal training data~\citep{ier_orion_energy}.
+Rather than relying on the noisy, unstructured web, it uses KGs and high-performing teacher models to generate vast amounts of high-signal training data~\citep{ier_orion_energy}.